History of the Perthshire Patons

 10/7/1899 - 18/5/1980

-William was Calum's and Jamie's great great grandfather.
+William was Calum's, Jamie's and Pippa's great great grandfather.

-William was born in Belfast, Ireland, and in 1901 is listed in the census as living at 87 Canmore Street in the north of the city.
+In the 1901 census William was listed as living at 87 Canmore Street.
 On 19/6/1905 he started attending Wilton Street School, as evident from the surviving school register held at PRONI.

 During the First World War, at some point after July 1915, having reached the required minimum age, William joined the British army.
 From the medal card at the National Archives in London, it is known that William signed on as a private in the Royal Irish Rifles, and later did duty as part of the Royal Irish Fusiliers and the Royal Irish Regiment.
 For his services to his country, William was later awarded the Victory Medal.
 According to his son William, there is somewhere in existence (still to be traced) a photograph of him with two horses and a uniform that includes two ammunition belts worn across his upper body.

-After the war, William settled into civilian life, and on Christmas Eve 1920 he married Annie Evelyn Lesley Watton in Belfast (GRO Dublin: Belfast 1 295 - 4th qtr 1920).
-The wedding took place at St Anne's parish church in the city, the officiating minister was Reverend A. George Johnston, and the witnesses were Archie Mullen and Mary Bill.
+After the war, William settled into civilian life.
+On Christmas Eve 1920 he married Annie Evelyn Lesley Watton in Belfast, with his name in the register noted as William McKeaver Smyth.
+The wedding took place after banns at St Anne's parish church in the city, the officiating minister was Reverend A. George Johnston, and the witnesses were Archie Mullen and Mary Bill (these were likely William's cousins - Archibald Mullan, son of his aunt Mary, and Mary Bill, daughter of his aunt Martha).
 William in fact worked as a decorator for Annie's father, Cochrane McLaughlin Watton, along with Cochrane's brother William.
+William's address at this point was 23 Barrow Street, with Annie at 35 Barrow Street.
+William's father was described as Thomas Smyth, labourer, and Annie's as Cochrane Watton, painter (Source GROI M Belfast 1 295 - 4th qtr 1920).

-In 1922 the couple had their first child, Martha, who later became Calum's and Jamie's great grandmother.
+In 1922 the couple had their first child, Martha, who later became Calum's, Jamie's and Pippa's great grandmother.

 From 1927 to 1944 William and his family lived at 25 Liffey Street in Belfast.
 Whilst here, the couple ran a grocery business from the front room of their house.
 William used to order up all the produce (vegetables and the like) and at weekends used to make deliveries of these throughout the Old Park area of Belfast using a horse and cart.
 William's main job though was working as a house painter and interior decorator, working for a small local firm called Nelson's, whilst Annie looked after the day to day running of the shop.
 Their youngest daughter Margaret recalls that her father closed the shop after complaints from the neighbours that he was using this as a main source of income.